adlerenno/partDNA/README.md

 ## Test files

-To perform the tests of the [partDNA](https://arxiv.org/abs/2406.10610) Paper, use the files in the test_files directory.
+To perform the tests of the [partDNA](https://arxiv.org/abs/2406.10610) Paper, see the [partDNAtest](https://github.com/adlerenno/partDNAtest) repository.
-There is an additional README file.